tari-project/rfcs/src/RFC-0120_Consensus.md

   * have a valid [metadata signature]
   * have a valid script offset, \\( \gamma \\), see [script-offset].
 * each [transaction kernel] MUST
-  * have a valid kernel signature
+  * have a valid kernel excess signature
   * have a unique excess
 * the number of `BURNED` outputs MUST equal the number of `BURNED_KERNEL` kernels exactly,
 * the commitment values of each burnt output MUST match the commitment value of each corresponding `BURNED_KERNEL` exactly.